iremkapucuoglu/p4b-website/content/en/posts/xpreneurs-incubator.md

 +++
 author = "bozanovic"
-categories = []
+categories = ["news"]
 date = 2021-11-09T23:00:00Z
+description = ""
+draft = true
+image = "/images/xprenuers_banner-1.webp"
-description = "We are part of batch #10 of the incubator program XPRENEURS by UnternehmerTUM.
-Here, we’ll explain in more detail how the program works and what goals we have set for ourselves. " draft = true image = "/images/xprenuers_banner-1.webp" summary = "" thumbnail = "/images/xprenuers_banner.webp" title = "XPRENEURS Incubator" translationKey = "news"
+summary = "We are part of batch #10 of the incubator program XPRENEURS by UnternehmerTUM.
+Here, we’ll explain in more detail how the program works and what goals we have set for ourselves. " thumbnail = "/images/xprenuers_banner.webp" title = "XPRENEURS Incubator" translationKey = ""

 +++
 ## Incubator Program XPRENEURS